oVirt/ovirt-site/source/feature/heapplianceflow.html.md

                 hosted-engine --vm-start
                 You can then set a temporary password using the command: hosted-engine --add-console-password

+But if you choose to have hosted-engine launching engine-setup for you, you could see engine setup output here.
+In this case engine-setup should be fully unattended.

       [ INFO  ] Running engine-setup on the appliance
                 |- [ INFO  ] Stage: Initializing
                 |- [ INFO  ] Stage: Environment setup